organisciak/Scripting-Course/slides/09-regular-expressions.md

 ## Why?

-- Checking whether an input is valid (i.e. password, phone nuber, email, etc.)
+- Checking whether an input is valid (i.e. password, phone number, email, etc.)
 - Cleaning data
 - More complex data subsetting
 - Working with user inputs or other unstructured data